Karry/TimeLapse/README.md

 sudo ldconfig
 ```

-If you want help me with bug fixing, recompile tools with `cmake -DCMAKE_BUILD_TYPE=Debug`,
+If you want help me with bug fixing, recompile tools with `cmake -DCMAKE_BUILD_TYPE=DebugFull`,
 reproduce bug inside `gdb` and post stacktrace to github issue...

 ## Tools